The Healthy Living Plan Blog using Logosynthesis®

 ‘A nation’s culture resides in the hearts and in the soul of its people.’– Mahatma Ghandi – Supporting health at the level of ‘hearts and soul’.
 Humans can feel the power of ‘hearts and souls’ through music, dance and prayer.
 Humans come together to connect, mourn and celebrate in life’s most meaningful moments.
 This energy supports healthy living.
 Humans can also feel stuck in their lives because of painful memories, limiting beliefs and fantasies about life.
 This ‘stuck’ energy limits … Read More

-We strive to create a world where we can all enjoy life more fully.
+Why is changing attitudes so challenging?
+Changing attitude in a changing world can support us to enjoy life more fully.
 We rally behind causes such as gender equality, racial acceptance and religious accommodation yet these are the topics whereby unrest continues to create news headlines.
 We send our children to school and our employees on courses to reinforce our commitment to change.
-We publish books, produce shows and host conferences to discuss the importance of these humanitarian topics.
-So why is it that in 2017 where … Read More
+Additionally, we publish books, produce shows and host conferences to discuss the importance of these humanitarian topics.
+So … Read More

 We aspire to care for others.
-Global Health Individual Well Being.
+Global health.
+Individual wellbeing.
 We are born into this world with aspirations to make it a better place for all.
 We care about the kid next door and the family halfway around the globe.
 We want everyone to be happy and healthy.
 Our career aspirations often involve the caring and healing professions.
 We want to take away pain and suffering for all.
-We have the capacity to love and we want to love … Read More
+We have the capacity to love and we want to love everyone. … Read More

 Creating space for growth.
+Resistance is part of change and growth.
 As our country is aglow with Canada150 celebrations, we see a strong message emerge, symbolized by erection of a tipi on Parliament Hill.
 Not all is comfortable in our land!
-What if we had a technique that would allow us to acknowledge these feelings of discomfort and release the energy in these reactions so that we could create a space for growth.
-While Canada150 is a wonderful opportunity to celebrate with family, friends and neighbours, it … Read More
+What if we had a coaching model that would allow us to acknowledge these feelings of discomfort and also, release the energy in these reactions?
+This would allow us to create a space for growth.
+While Canada150 is a … Read More

 Strength.
 Connection through experience.

+Our strength lies in our connections.
 Strength is viewed as a sign of success.
+This strength relies on connection through experience.
 We aim to strengthen ourselves both individually and within organizations – and there is ample material to tell us how to achieve this.
 I think of strength as a matrix, with each experience representing a bond holding together individual points.
-The quality of these experiences impact the quality of the bonds and hence, the strength of the individual and the community or organization.
-As I collect thoughts for a 4-H post to … Read More
+The quality of these experiences impact the quality of the bonds and hence, the strength of the individual and … Read More

 Celebrating our diversity.
-We are truly a mosaic worth celebrating.
+We are truly a mosaic worth celebrating!
+And there is an important role to support multiculturalism.
 This year, we celebrate an important milestone in Canada’s history, marking 150 years as a nation.
 Strong and free.
 Humble and proud.
-We are keenly aware that our cities, towns and rural communities were both carved from the wilderness and overtaken from communities native to this land.
+We are keenly aware that our cities, towns and rural communities were both carved from the wilderness and overtake from communities native to this land.
 All to create a space for a vision we know as Canada.
-What has happened in our past is responsible for creating the country we are today.
-We carry … Read More
+What has … Read More

 Faith in Leadership